phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 }
 ```

-The function defines a test string, prints it using `println`, and then iterates over the screen characters of the static `WRITER`, which represents the vga text buffer.
+The function defines a test string, prints it using `println`, and then iterates over the screen characters of the static `WRITER`, which represents the VGA text buffer.
 Since `println` prints to the last screen line and then immediately appends a newline, the string should appear on line `BUFFER_HEIGHT - 2`.

 By using [`enumerate`], we count the number of iterations in the variable `i`, which we then use for loading the screen character corresponding to `c`.
-By comparing the `ascii_character` of the screen character with `c`, we ensure that each character of the string really appears in the vga text buffer.
+By comparing the `ascii_character` of the screen character with `c`, we ensure that each character of the string really appears in the VGA text buffer.

 [`enumerate`]: https://doc.rust-lang.org/core/iter/trait.Iterator.html#method.enumerate

-As you can imagine, we could create many more test functions, for example a function that tests that no panic occurs when printing very long lines and that they're wrapped correctly.
-Or a function for testing that newlines, non-printable characters, and non-unicode characters are handled correctly.
+As you can imagine, we could create many more test functions.
+For example, a function that tests that no panic occurs when printing very long lines and that they're wrapped correctly, or a function for testing that newlines, non-printable characters, and non-unicode characters are handled correctly.

 For the rest of this post, however, we will explain how to create _integration tests_ to test the interaction of different components together.

 ## Integration Tests

-The convention for [integration tests] in Rust is to put them into a `tests` directory in the project root (i.e. next to the `src` directory).
+The convention for [integration tests] in Rust is to put them into a `tests` directory in the project root (i.e., next to the `src` directory).
 Both the default test framework and custom test frameworks will automatically pick up and execute all tests in that directory.

 [integration tests]: https://doc.rust-lang.org/book/ch11-03-test-organization.html#integration-tests